20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Suggested pH range:6.5 to 8.5

-This micro fish species from the Tanichthys genus was first collected by a Chinese boy scout leader who promptly named its genus.
+This microfish species from the Tanichthys genus was first collected by a Chinese boy scout leader who promptly named its genus.

-This happened near White Cloud Mountain in China where they were initially spotted in the 1930s..
+This happened near White Cloud Mountain in China where they were initially spotted in the 1930s.

 These small fish can tolerate temperatures as low as 41°F or 5°C in the wild.

-In fact, warmer temperature ranges would result in a short life and a weak immune system for the White Cloud Mountain Minnows.
+Warmer temperatures would result in a short life and a weak immune system for the White Cloud Mountain Minnows.

 Breeding White Cloud Mountain Minnows is an enjoyable and rewarding experience for aquarists.

-During courtship, males will display vibrant colors and perform elaborate mating dances to attract females.
-Once fertilized, the eggs are adhesive and will typically adhere to the plants or other surfaces in the tank.
+During courtship, males display vibrant colors and elaborate mating dances to attract females.
+Once fertilized, the eggs are adhesive and typically adhere to the plants or other surfaces in the tank.
 Remove the adult fish after spawning to prevent them from consuming the eggs.
 The eggs hatch within 48-72 hours,

 Selective breeding programs are helpful in the development of new color variations and morphs of White Cloud Mountain Minnows.